causti-co/website/src/text/_drafts/004-website-stack.md

 ```
 {% endraw %}

-This way I can be in the middle of working on a new feature, and still be able to publish a hotfix to production without having to create a new brach or stash my work in progress.
+This way I can be in the middle of working on a new feature, and still be able to publish a hotfix to production without having to create a new branch or stash my work in progress.

-### Syntax Highlgihting
+### Syntax Highlighting

 As I was writing this, I needed to add some syntax highlighting support for the code samples.
 I tried the [official plugin](https://www.11ty.dev/docs/plugins/syntaxhighlight/) which uses [PrismJS](https://prismjs.com/).
 It worked, but it needed its CSS to be loaded externally.
 PrismJS itself felt clunky and outdated, and I could not find a theme I liked, so I started looking for alternatives.

 Luckily for me, things in 11ty are relatively straightforward.
 Markdown itself is processed by [markdown-it](https://github.com/markdown-it/markdown-it), and this component can be [easily enhanced and/or reconfigured](https://www.11ty.dev/docs/languages/markdown/) if needed.

 With that in mind, I settled for [Shiki](https://shiki.style/) as a better alternative.
-This highlighter comes with its own [markdown-it plugin](https://shiki.style/packages/markdown-it), and has a [nice API](https://shiki.style/guide/transformers) for further ehnancing the generated output.
+This highlighter comes with its own [markdown-it plugin](https://shiki.style/packages/markdown-it), and has a [nice API](https://shiki.style/guide/transformers) for further enhancing the generated output.

 There are a couple of things to consider though: I've been working with CommonJS modules thus far, because I'm an old fart, but Shiki ship as an ECMAScript module only.
-That means using the [dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) syntax, which loads the module asyncrhonously and returns a `Promise` that resolves to the module.
-This is not a problem, except 11ty does not support async funcrions as arguments for `eleventyConfig.amendLibrary`.
+That means using the [dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) syntax, which loads the module asynchronously and returns a `Promise` that resolves to the module.
+This is not a problem, except 11ty does not support async functions as arguments for `eleventyConfig.amendLibrary`.
 The [current workaround](https://github.com/11ty/eleventy-plugin-syntaxhighlight/issues/32#issuecomment-1410641845), until 11ty V3 releases with support for async configuration functions, is to use the `eleventy.before` event, as event handlers can be async.

 ```js
 const _Shiki = import("@shikijs/markdown-it");